You don't need a special occasion to serve a fun cocktail. This Ruby Red Grapefruit Martini is great any night of the week!

 Looking for more suggestions?
 Check out our 5 part series of How to Stock your Home bar.
 It answers all of your questions.

-DIY Martini Bar for Easy Entertaining
+DIY Martini Bar

 To make entertaining easier, we set up a self-service martini bar for our guests which has become a signature feature at our holiday party and it's such a fun addition to any gathering.